YOUR FRENCH STAY

 16. SWIMMING POOL AND GROUNDS

-The swimming pool is open from the end of May to the end of September, should the rental agreement be for outside these dates please ask the Homeowner if it can be made available.
+The swimming pool is open from the end of May to the end of September.
+Should the rental agreement be for outside these dates, please ask the Homeowner if it can be made available.
 The Homeowner cannot be responsible for the low water temperature at any period.
 The Homeowner reserved the right to temporarily suspend the use of the pool for essential or emergency maintenance.

-The pool in accordance with French law is alarmed.
+The pool, in accordance with French law, is alarmed.

-• The Guest must not apply suntan cream/oil just before entering the pool.
+The Guest must not apply suntan cream/oil just before entering the pool.
 Suntan creams/oils stick to the sides of the pool and cannot be removed.
 Therefore, this rule is to ensure the pool remains a pleasant environment for all to use.

 17. THE GARDEN